Cynthia A. Pratt: Governor-General

 Pratt served as the deputy to the Governor-General of the Bahamas on several occasions.

 In August 2023, Prime Minister Philip Davis announced that he had recommended to King Charles III that Pratt be appointed as the next Governor-General of the Bahamas.
 On 1 September 2023, Pratt was sworn in as the 12th Governor-General of the Bahamas during a ceremony at Government House.
 In her inaugural address as governor-general, Pratt said, "As a mother my eyes and ears are always open to the needs of our young people and the importance of doing all we can to uplift them so that as they grow into adulthood and inherit full responsibility for the continued development of our nation".

 Personal life

-Pratt was married to Joseph B. Pratt, with 6 children (including 1 deceased adopted son).
+Pratt was married to Joseph B. Pratt until his death.
+They had six children (including a deceased adopted son).

 On 10 November 2017, Pratt launched her biography, An Ordinary Woman from the Heart of the Inner City, published by Scholar Books.
 Publisher Albert Cox reported at the launch that 35,000 copies had been sold already.
-Vernon Lynch, brother of actor Eddie Murphy, confirmed he will make Pratt's book into a movie.
+Vernon Lynch, brother of actor Eddie Murphy, said he would make Pratt's book into a movie.

 Pratt is an ordained Minister of the Gospel.